 - A. Ten days of practice for any sport (with the exception of golf) must be conducted before an individual plays in a contest regardless of when he/she becomes a participant on the team. - 35.
 Q. Is there an IHSAA requirement that student-athletes must be in attendance at school on the day of a contest in order to participate in the contest? - A. No, this is a policy that may be established by an individual school. - 36.
-Q. Is it legal for any individual to run/participate "unattached" in a track meet during the track season? - A. No, individuals participating in any IHSAA contest must be a team member of an IHSAA member school and meet all IHSAA eligibility requirements. - Q. May a football team attend a football team camp during the month of August?
-A. No. High School teams may only attend team camps from the last day of IHSAA state competition to the last day of July.
-However, individuals may attend a skill or technique camp/clinic at any time. - 38.
+Q. Is it legal for any individual to run/participate "unattached" in a track meet during the track season?
+A. No, individuals participating in any IHSAA contest must be a team member of an IHSAA member school and meet all IHSAA eligibility - A. No, individuals participating in any IHSAA contest must be a team member of an IHSAA member school and meet all IHSAA eligibility requirements. - 37.
+Q. May a football team attend a football team camp during the month of August? - A. Yes, as long as it is completed prior to the start of the Fall no-contact period. - 38.
 Q. May high school players wear shoes with "metal cleats" while playing baseball or softball? - A. Yes, the rules allow the use of "metal cleats" while playing baseball or softball. - 39.
 Q. May a high school tennis player practice or scrimmage against high school tennis players from other high schools at a club or anywhere else during the season? - A. Yes, if it is strictly recreational and non-competitive. - 40.
-Q. May a tennis pro scrimmage with a high school student during the season?A. Yes, as long as it is instructional in nature and not competition. - 41.
-Q. During the season may a high school tennis player hit some balls with an adult? - A. Yes, as long as the adult is not part of an organized competition. - 42.
-Q. May an ineligible player suit up with the team for competition? - A. No. An ineligible player may practice with the team but may not suit up for competition. - 43.
-Q. If a student graduates after the first semester of the senior year, would they be eligible to complete the basketball and wrestling season?
+Q. May a tennis pro scrimmage with a high school student during the season? - A. Yes, as long as it is instructional in nature and not competition. - 41.
+Q. During the season may a high school tennis player hit some balls with an adult?
+A. Yes, as long as the adult is not part of an organized competition. - 42.
+Q. May an ineligible player suit up with the team for competition? - A. No. An ineligible player may practice with the team but may not suit up for competition.

+43. Q. If a student graduates after the first semester of the senior year, would they be eligible to complete the basketball and wrestling season?

 A. No. The participant must be enrolled in and attending the high school as a full-time student.
+(Rule 8-10-1)
-(Rule 8-10-1) - 44.
-Q. Are district tournament results used in the MaxPreps rankings? - A. Yes.

-45. Q. Can a coach use their allotted 10 hours of non-season instructional time to coach their high school players on a club or "outside" team?
+- 44. Q. Are district tournament results used in the MaxPreps rankings?
+A. Yes. - 45.
+Q. Can a coach use their allotted 10 hours of non-season instructional time to coach their high school players on a club or "outside" team?
 A. No. All non-season instructional time shall be used for high school programs only.
 Rule of Two would apply for club or "outside" team instruction.